wisespira/wisespira.github.io/team-members.md

 ## Step 1 — Create the Supervisor/Team Table

-Use the example report provided.
+Use the example report provided: [TeamFilter.pbix](PowerBI/TeamFilter.pbix).
 It contains a Power Query script that automatically generates a Supervisor/Team table from your data.

 1. Open the example report.
 2. Go to **Transform Data** → **Power Query Editor**.